 When teaching different age groups you’ll realize the importance of being able to relate to what is going on in your students’ worlds.
 You begin to look back at when you were their age and wonder what appealed to you, and if it will still resonate with them today.
 This article will look at how best to relate to the age group you are teaching by keeping your lessons relevant and exciting.

-Anyone who has taught Kindergarten knows how much energy the students have.
+Anyone who has taught kindergarten knows how much energy the students have.
 It is a full lesson of go, go, go.
 As cute as the kids are, if your lesson is not jam-packed with active, high-energy games, you’re going to lose them.
 In order to keep the students active and entertained as well as get the target language across, you will need to be innovative.

 With the correct balance of learning and fun these lessons will be a huge success, so clown around and enjoy being a child again.

 You will need to have a different attitude to this class as they are not children you need to discipline.
 Have the classroom environment feel more like a meet up of friends, a place to learn from each other and help each other out.
-Try not repeat words of praise like you would with younger students as this may be condescending.
+Try not repeat words of praise like you would with younger students as this may sound condescending.
 Your attitude towards these students must be transparent, open and honest.

 About the Author

 Tatum Condon is a 27-year-old South African girl with an Irish family.
 Her dream growing up was to be a mechanical engineer for Formula One’s McLaren Team.
 Name any sport which is in the water, and she is doing it… even if the water is frozen!
 She is currently teaching and living in the land of smiles, Thailand, while sharing stories of her adventures.